DissCent/XInstaReap/README.txt

-	-XInstaReap only supports up to 16 players because of not having enough applicable weapons for coloring shots (starting a server configured for more than 16 players will automatically set max players to 16)
+	-XInstaReap only supports up to 16 players because of not having enough applicable weapons for coloring shots (starting a server configured for more than 16 players will automatically set max players to 16) -You should use a dedicated server for this mod to work probably.
+If you start a server ingame, some features like cheat protection might not work properly

 Installation